zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 the time of the scan, the serial number of the scanner and the id of the baggage.
 The data part consists of a list of items recognized in the baggage.
 Each item contains space coordinates relative to the baggage and geometrical and material properties.
-A sample of a scan event is on Figure 1.
+A sample of a scan event is in Figure 1.

 Figure 1: JSON samples